-The geographical focus of the Company's portfolio is the UK and the majority of investments made to date are in the wind sector.
-Funds are invested in a range of companies with small-scale projects so project risk is not concentrated in only a few schemes.
+The geographical focus of the Company's portfolio is the UK and the majority of investments are in the wind sector.
+Funds are invested in a range of companies with smallscale projects so project risk is not concentrated in only a few schemes.
 All projects contained within the portfolio are now operational.
 Investments were made via subscriptions for new share capital, or via loan stock instruments in order to secure a negotiated level of return from the project.
-The majority of investments were made in special purpose companies set up specifically to develop each project.
+The majority of investments are made in special purpose companies set up specifically to develop each project.